Image of top, affiliate, marketing, mistakes, avoid

 How much money can you lose from affiliate marketing mistakes?

 You can lose anywhere from $5,000 to over $100,000 annually depending on your scale.
 My documented losses were $157,132 in direct revenue over 18 months, plus massive opportunity costs.
-The biggest single mistake cost was ignoring email capture—I left approximately $73,000 on the table from 47,000 visitors I sent directly to affiliate offers without capturing their information.
+The biggest single mistake cost was ignoring email capture—I left approximately $73,000 on the table from 47,000 visitors I sent directly to affiliate offers without capturing their information using ConvertKit forms.
 Another marketer I know lost his entire $12,000 ad budget promoting a product he’d never tested, resulting in a 43% refund rate and complete account suspension from the affiliate network.

 Why do most affiliate marketers fail in 2026?